erdincuzun/WebCE/README.md

 <a href="https://www.e-adys.com/webce/" target="_blank">Click for images...</a>

+# Python_Scikit-Learn
+The codes of this directory is written with Python.
+Scikit-learn library is used for evaluating feature selection tecniques and classifiers.

 # Publications
 <b>A hybrid approach for extracting informative content from web pages.</b> Uzun, E.; Agun, H., V.; and Yerlikaya, T. Information Processing and Management, 49(4): 928-944.
 2013.